Germany, Luxembourg & France Bike & Boat | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-The Mosel meanders in scenic hairpin turns through the steepest vineyards in Europe.
-The scenery is breathtaking, and many interesting sights can be explored along the way.
-You’ll cross the river a few times, but continue to follow it upstream to the mooring point in Traben-Trarbach.
-You will find great places for lunch in charming villages.
-Short-option riders join the barge here.
-If you opt for the longer route, you’ll enjoy beautiful riding through quaint half-timbered wine villages and vineyards along the river to the Art Nouveau town of Traben-Trarbach, where you’ll meet the barge and cruise to Bernkastel-Kues.
+The Mosel meanders in scenic hairpin turns through some of the steepest vineyards in Europe.
+The breathtaking scenery is matched by many interesting sights along the way.
+You’ll cross the river a few times, but continue following it upstream to the mooring point in Traben-Trarbach, with charming villages offer excellent spots for lunch.
+Riders taking the shorter option join the barge here.
+If you choose the longer route, you’ll enjoy a scenic ride through quaint half-timbered wine villages and lush vineyards, eventually arriving at the Art Nouveau town of Traben-Trarbach to reunite with the barge and cruise on to Bernkastel-Kues.

 Cumulative Distance Range: 28 – 48 km (17 – 30 miles)